-King’s can offer the 60 credits required for acceptance into Doctor of Medicine at U of A or U of C. The specific required courses should be researched in advance to ensure transfer-ability.
+King’s can offer the 60 credits required for acceptance into Doctor of Medicine at University of Alberta or University of Calgary.
+The specific required courses should be researched in advance to ensure transferability.
 King’s recommends finishing a 4-year Bachelor of Science to prepare for the Doctor of Medicine Program.

 Medicine at: University of Toronto